 The electronics bin at the Safeway was removed because people would get all the valuables (memory and motherboards are gold plated) and the city ended up having to haul what was left to the dump.
-However, they still have an electronics bin at their location on Andy Divine.
+However, they still have an electronics bin at their location on Andy Devine.

 I asked about a public recycling area for furniture, appliances and all kinds of stuff that can be reused as I’ve seen this work so well in Fairbanks.
-They said that the city counsel looked into it and apparently many other cities are offering similar recycling programs, but Kingman blames INSURANCE issues for not starting a public recycling program.
+They said that the city council looked into it and apparently many other cities are offering similar recycling programs, but Kingman blames INSURANCE issues for not starting a public recycling program.
 Of course that’s BS.
 They have roads, parks, the pool, why couldn’t they get insurance for recycling?

 They had all kinds of interesting info, but I should have posted right away and now I forgot.

 The Meadview Quail want to organize Bunko (Bunco) gaming to raise funds.

 Apparently gambling is a problem and Bingo is ok because it is registered with the state.
 However, they could use vouchers instead of cash for Bunko.
 The bigger problem seems to be that the MCA “leadership” does not want to divert any funds from Bingo — can’t have any competition!

 I had no idea what Bunko is, so here’s a video that explains it: